-6.1 Controlled Natural Language
+Controlled Natural Language

 Our current version of controlled English was derived in an attempt to represent typical constructs in natural language specifications in a structured and concise way.
-It seems that other researchers have chosen similar ad hoc approaches to define their versions of controlled natural languages.
-However, a more systematic definition of controlled English based on a small number of easily remembered principles has to be found.
+It seems that other researchers have chosen similar ad hoc approaches to define their versions of controlled or restricted natural languages.
+However, a more systematic definition of controlled English has to be found that not only results in a highly expressive language, but also makes it easier to learn and remember it.